 The Condemned Man’s Cell and the Hangman’s Cell

-Towards the end of the experience, visitors have the option of visiting the condemned cell.
+Towards the end of the experience, you have the option of visiting the condemned cell.
 This sad and dark cell is where the executed prisoners spent their last night.
 With just a tiny bed inside and a small chair and desk, the room was shared with the prisoner and two guards at all times, in case they attempted suicide.

 Traditionally, a prisoner would experience a last meal and a long and contemplative walk to the gallows on the day of their execution.
 However, at Crumlin Road Gaol, their room led straight to the site of their death.
 On the day of, the prisoner was hooded with their hands tied behind their back and taken through a door that was hidden as a bookcase.